loujine/maze_server/README.md

 ## Overview

-The `HypermediaResource` library is used to support several different media types.
+The Hypermedia Resource library is used to support several different media types.
 It also includes a browser adapter that provides a simple HTML representation for the API, making it accessible in the browser.
 This method allows you to specify the hypermedia elements in general way, separate from hypermedia formats.
 Once the `resource` has been populated with the data, it can then be translated to any supported format.

 The Hypermedia Resource library also provides a resource builder, which allows content negotiation to decide to which format the resource should be translated.
 This allows you as a developer to provide an `Accept` header and a resource to the response builder, and it will respond with the appropriate representation.